spockframework/spock/docs/interaction_based_testing.rst

         1 * subscriber2.receive("hello")
     }

-Read out aloud: "When the publisher sends a 'hello' message, then both subscribers should receive the message exactly once."
+Read out aloud: "When the publisher sends a 'hello' message, then both subscribers should receive that message exactly once."

 When this test gets run, Spock watches all invocations on mock objects that happen during the execution of the ``when`` block and compares them to the expected interactions described in the corresponding ``then`` block.
 In case of